MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/environment-configuration.md

 # Dynamics GP environment configuration

 Before you can install the Dynamics GP web components, you must have Dynamics GP installed, including the necessary web client runtime and/ or service based architecture components.
-T

 ## Dynamics GP installation